Head to Toe Gentle Seated Chair Exercises for Seniors Improve Range of Motion

 Chair exercises are perfect for seniors with limited mobility

 Seniors who can’t easily move around or are frail still benefit from regular exercise.
-The important thing is to find exercises that they can safely do.
+The important thing is to find exercises they can do safely.

 Chair exercises have been shown to improve strength, flexibility, and circulation.